Principality of Wales: Castles, towns and colonisation

 Edward's main concern following the conquest was to ensure the military security of his new territories and the stone castle was to be the primary means for achieving this.
 Under the supervision of James of Saint George, Edward's master-builder, a series of imposing castles was built, using a distinctive design and the most advanced defensive features of the day, to form a "ring of stone" around the northern part of the principality.
 Among the major buildings were the castles of Beaumaris, Caernarfon, Conwy and Harlech.
 Aside from their practical military role, the castles made a clear symbolic statement to the Welsh that the principality was subject to English rule on a permanent basis.

 Outside of urban areas, the principality retained its Welsh character.
-Unlike in some of the newly created Marcher lordships, such as Denbigh, there was little evidence of successful colonisation of rural areas by English settlers.
+Unlike in some of the newly created Marcher lordships, such as Denbigh, there was little evidence of the successful colonisation of rural areas by English settlers.
 For the royal shires, Edward established a series of new towns, usually attached to one of his stone castles, which would be the focus of English settlement.
-These “plantation boroughs”, often with the castle constable as town mayor, were populated by English burgesses and acted as a support for the royal military establishment as well as being an anglicizing influence.
-Examples include Flint, Aberystwyth, Beaumaris, Conwy, and Caernarfon.
+These "plantation boroughs", often with the castle constable as town mayor, were populated by English burgesses and acted as a support for the royal military establishment as well as being an anglicizing influence.
+Examples include Flint, Aberystwyth, Beaumaris, Conwy and Caernarfon.

 The boroughs were given economic rights over the surrounding Welsh rural areas and prospered as a result.
 For example, the burgesses of Caernarfon had a monopoly over trade within eight miles of the town.
 The burgesses of Carmarthen were given the right to raise taxes from the surrounding population to maintain their town walls.
-Royal ordinances initially prohibited the Welsh from becoming burgesses, owning land or even residing in the "English" towns.
-The enforcement of these laws weakened over time and, although they were temporarily reinforced in 1402 by Henry IV's Penal Laws following the Welsh Revolt led by Owain Glyndŵr, they had largely been abandoned by the Tudor period.
-Even so, in the 14th century in particular, the privileged "English" boroughs were a focus of intense Welsh resentment and the English burgesses continued to hold the Welsh in disdain and sought to maintain their own distinctiveness and settlers’ rights.
+Royal ordinances initially prohibited the Welsh from becoming burgesses, owning land, or even residing in the "English" towns.
+The enforcement of these laws weakened over time and, although they were temporarily reinforced in 1402 by Henry IV's penal laws following the Welsh Revolt led by Owain Glyndŵr, they had largely been abandoned by the Tudor period.
+Even so, in the 14th century in particular, the privileged "English" boroughs were a focus of intense Welsh resentment and the English burgesses continued to hold the Welsh in disdain and sought to maintain their own distinctiveness and settlers' rights.

 Nevertheless, there is ample evidence of the gradual assimilation of the two groups, not least through intermarriage.
 A town such as Aberystwyth had become entirely Welsh in character by the end of the medieval period.
 At the time of the union with England in the 16th century, English migrant ethnic origin ceased to have the same significance, although upward mobility was linked to anglicisation and use of the English language.
-Nevertheless, as late as 1532, a group of burgesses from Caernarfon bitterly complained that some of their number had let properties in the town to “foreigners”, all of whom had Welsh names.
+Nevertheless, as late as 1532, a group of burgesses from Caernarfon bitterly complained that some of their number had let properties in the town to "foreigners", all of whom had Welsh names.